mehulagg/gitlab/doc/ci/yaml/README.md

 This feature might not be available to you.
 Check the **version history** note above for details.

 Use `allow_failure:exit_codes` to dynamically control if a job should be allowed to fail.
-You can list which exit codes are considered failures.
-The job is allowed to fail for any other exit code.
-For example:
+You can list which exit codes are not considered failures.
+The job fails for any other exit code:

 ```yaml
 test_job_1: